Convex-Dev/payment-pointers/README.md

 ### Self-sustaining ecosystem

 Up to this point, careful analysis was applied to study whether the insights exposed in this document were (1) financially beneficial to users, (2) promoted fair economic relationships, and (3) offered new ventures.
-The previous section about cost analysis demonstrated that cost was on average negligeable for payments receivers and hinted at the idea that payment senders could benefit from this system free of charge.
+The previous section about cost analysis demonstrated that cost was on average negligible for payments receivers and hinted at the idea that payment senders could benefit from this system free of charge.
 This is because peer operators have the straightforward ability to collect tiny fees via Web Monetization itself, capturing a negligible percentage of payments streams that, given an economy of scale, would provide continuous revenue for operators.